The Furniture Society is a nonprofit, educational organization founded in 1996.

 2018 was marked by receiving two important grants, one from the Windgate Foundation, the other from the John & Robyn Horn Foundation.
 The grants enabled the Society to hire additional staff in the form of an Education Director and start exciting new initiatives, such as a grant program, EFASO, aimed to defray the high cost of shipping typically associated with furniture and larger sculptural objects.

 In 2019, the Society worked through staffing transitions and currently operate out of Brooklyn, NY with an Executive Director and Director of Education.
 We received important support from The John & Robyn Horn Foundation, the Sarah Little Turnbull Foundation, and The Moeller Family Foundation in support of the newly launched Craft For a Greater Good initiative (CGG).
 Craft For a Greater Good is designed to connect with and serve our annual conference cities through partnerships and impactful projects.
 This sponsorship allows TFS to create a Local Resident Fellow position to facilitate the CGG program in local iterations.
-This position will begin in the winter of 2020 and will continue in 2021 in New Orleans.

 In 2019, when COVID caused us to postpone our annual conference, the Furniture Society created FS Connects, an online platform for virtual programs and engagement.

-FS Connects will provide virtual programming that looks critically at furniture’s history, spotlights members, and demonstrates furniture’s role in building a better future.
+FS Connects provides virtual programming that looks critically at furniture’s history, spotlights members, and demonstrates furniture’s role in building a better future.
 Through group conversations, online exhibitions, interviews, storytelling, demonstrations, and more, it allows us to amplify our collective experiences, history, knowledge, and skills by providing low-cost opportunities for learning, discourse, engagement and community building.

 TFS continues to grow, adapt, and evolve through our programs and expansion of our membership.
 Please join us!